aldotobing/earthquake-info-project/README.md

 ## Description

 This project is a web application that provides the latest information about earthquakes in Indonesia.
 The earthquake data is fetched from BMKG (Badan Meteorologi, Klimatologi, dan Geofisika) Indonesia and is automatically updated every minute.
+The data is sourced from the BMKG Official website: [BMKG Earthquake Data](https://data.bmkg.go.id/gempabumi/).

 ## Features